whiteblock/genesis/README.md

 ##Block Chain Specific Parameters

 ###Geth (Go-Ethereum)
-__Note:__ Any configuration option can be left out, and params can even be nil, the example contains all of the defaults
+__Note:__ Any configuration option can be left out, and this entire section can even be null, the example contains all of the defaults

 ####Options